davidvandebunte/davidvandebunte.gitlab.io/content/notes/push-for-feedback.md

 ## Value

+### Fast computer feedback

 [gli]: https://docs.gitlab.com/ee/user/project/integrations/overview.html
 [ns]: https://askubuntu.com/questions/187022/how-can-i-send-a-custom-desktop-notification
 [zn]: https://unix.stackexchange.com/a/144925/233125

-Pushing for feedback permits more focused work, letting developers move on to another task or cleanup rather than constantly check on a running experiment.
+Pushing for feedback permits more focused work, letting developers move on to another task (or better, cleanup) rather than constantly check on a running experiment.
 For example, let's say you start a test on a remote machine by `ssh`'ing into it and pressing go, whatever that means.
 Typically, there isn't a standard way to get a notification if the experiment fails after 10 minutes when you expected it to run for two hours.
 When you're pushing to GitLab or GitHub, you can easily set up notifications with e.g. Slack or Discord.
 See [Integrations | GitLab][gli].

 It's easier to get notifications for local scripts with a tool like [`notify-send`][ns] or [`zenity`][zn], but these still need to be set up for every script rather than needing to be configured only once per project.

+### Faster human feedback

 Pushing for feedback keeps a developer closer to publishing in general, since you can share your results from e.g. GitLab with others without rerunning it on GitLab.

+### Organized record of successes and failures

+Pushing for feedback necessarily implies committing for feedback, though the latter doesn't strictly imply the former.

-Even if you don't share your results, it can be incredibly helpful to have organized logs from the past few days for your own sake.
+Even if you don't share your results, it can be incredibly helpful to have organized logs from the past few days for your own sake as well.
+What happened the last time that this worked?

+If you don't commit for feedback, it's easy to forget that you've already tried something and couldn't get it to work.

+### Insufficient local resources

+If a developer ever needs to run more than one test in parallel that requires most of an individiual machine's resources, this approach makes it easy to start the second job.
+That is, this is a strategy to work around insufficient local resources.

-Push for feedback on a machine that doesn't have the resources necessary to run a test.
-For example, write code remotely that requires an expensive GPU to run, or that relies on data that is only available inside a company network (and is too slow to fetch over a VPN).
+Write code remotely that requires an expensive GPU to run, or that relies on data that is only available inside a company network (and is too slow to fetch over a VPN).
 Said another way, make your remote machine a more thin client.
 Relying on a remote developer's machine is in general unreliable if a test consumes most of the machine's resources, since Firefox can take 10 GB of RAM in itself and prevent the job from completing.

-If a developer ever needs to run more than one test in parallel that requires most of an individiual machine's resources, this approach makes it easy to start the second job.

 ## Cost